usnistgov/striqt/README.md

 ### Environment installation
 The source code layout is oriented toward execution of notebooks or scripts in conda environments.
 Several variants of a `flex-spectrum-sensor` environment are provided here, targeted at different host computing environments.

-Each environment incorporates an editable install of the internal python modules implemented in `src/`, and installs .
-The only supported version of python is 3.9, in order to accommodate broad CUDA platform support.
+In order to accommodate broad support for legacy CUDA platforms, the required version of python is 3.9.

 1. Ensure that `conda` is installed (or `mamba`/`micromamba`, substituted in what follows)
 2. Clone this repository